Freight invoice settlement and processing is complex, expensive and prone to errors.

-To reduce the time and expense lost to such errors, modern supply-chain leaders are leveraging technology to automate manual processes in back-office operations.
+To reduce the time and expense lost to such errors, modern supply-chain leaders leverage technology to automate manual processes in back-office operations.
 Automating freight settlement processing enables faster, more accurate and more profitable freight settlements.

 The Freight Invoice Settlement Process Is Complex

 The High Labor Cost of Manual Freight Invoice Processing

 Mistakes Happen When Freight Invoices Are Settled Manually